wp-plugins/chatmeim-shortcode/readme.txt

 === Chatme.im Mini ===
-Contributors: Thomas Cmaran
+Contributors: Thomas Camaran
 Donate link: http://www.chatme.im
-Tags: chat, jabber, jappix, mini
+Tags: chat, jabber, jappix, mini, xmpp
 Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.4
 Stable tag: 1.0 beta 1

-This plugin add the javascript code for Chatme.im mini a jabber group chat for you wordrepss.
+This plugin add the javascript code for Chatme.im mini a jabber group chat for your wordrepss.

 == Description ==

-This plugin add the javascript code for Chatme.im mini a jabber group chat for you wordrepss.
+This plugin add the javascript code for Chatme.im mini a jabber/xmpp group chat for your wordrepss.
-It's a facebook-like chat based on jabber.
+It's a facebook-like chat based on jabber/xmpp.

 == Installation ==